DCSBL/python-fm/README.md

 # Development and contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Feel free to take a look a the open issues if you like to contribute.

 ## Requirements
 - Python 3.9 or higher